11 Fine Hair Mistakes You’re Probably Making

 Not thinking outside the box with your styling tools

 Have a crimping iron lying around?
 Try using it to create a fuller look near your part, suggests celebrity hair and makeup artist Olivia Smalley, Joico’s Global Brand Storyteller.
 Smalley strategically crimps a section of hair right up close to the part line—but leaves an uncrimped layer of hair over it.
 “It’s like a veil of non-crimped hair that camouflages the volume,” she explains.
 Here’s an inexpensive alternative if you don’t own a hot tool: Place a volumizing duck-bill clip on either side of your part; spray the section with water; then blow-dry on low power.
 When the hair cools, remove the clips, and poof!
 Instant volume.
-Check out these other genius tricks from stylists to fake full, luscious locks.

 Forgetting to protect hair from frizz